How IBM will use blockchain as its commerce backbone

-About four years ago, Jerry Cuomo and other technologists at IBM started to study blockchain, thanks to the phenomenal rise of Bitcoin and later Ethereum as cryptocurrencies based on the decentralized ledger that was both secure and transparent.
+About four years ago, Jerry Cuomo and other technologists at IBM started to study blockchain, thanks to the phenomenal rise of Bitcoin and later Ethereum — cryptocurrencies based on the decentralized ledger that is both secure and transparent.

 Now Cuomo is vice president of IBM Blockchain, and he interacts with more than 1,500 blockchain experts at Big Blue.
-Working with the Linux Foundation, IBM created its own fast and secure Hyperledger Fabric, to create a more robust version of blockchain that can scale up to the demands of modern commerce and its millions of transactions per second.
+Working with the Linux Foundation, IBM created its own fast and secure Hyperledger Fabric to build a more robust version of blockchain that can scale up to the demands of modern commerce and its millions of transactions per second.
 Hyperledger Fabric is gaining momentum as the infrastructure for created trusted networks in a wide variety of industries.
 Earlier this week, IBM said it is providing the IBM Blockchain Platform for Hu-manity.co to use blockchain to enable consumers to exercise control over the use of their personal data.

-And Cuomo is spreading the word about blockchain’s benefits to all sorts of industries.
+And Cuomo is spreading the word about the benefits blockchain offers all sorts of industries.
 Recently, IBM cut a deal with shipping giant Maersk to create a blockchain-based supply chain where you could instantaneously track shipped goods back to the original source in a couple of seconds.
-94 companies have joined the effort.
+Already, 94 companies have joined the effort.

 IBM is working with Walmart and others to pinpoint sources of contaminated food to the original source in an effort to reduce hundreds of thousands of deaths per year.
 Big Blue is working with the U.S. Food and Drug Administration to explore how blockchain can ensure patient consent for the transfer of health data.